ensemble-edge/.github/profile/README.md

 **Version control meets edge orchestration for AI systems.**

 Build AI workflows that you actually control.
-No proprietary platforms, no vendor lock-in, no serverless sprawl.
+No proprietary platforms, no vendor lock-in, no serverless sprawl, no duct tape and bailing wire "workflow automation."
 Just Git, YAML, and Cloudflare Workers.
+Fast, developer-first, infinite scale.

 ---